-While these facts remain true, the details surrounding this week-long celebration takes on a life of its own with every new generation.
+While these facts remain valid, the details surrounding this week-long celebration take on a life of its own with every new generation.

 Now, let’s argue the fact that Virginia was the first Thanksgiving!

 The Berkeley Company in England gave them a list of 10 instructions.
-One of those was to give thanks for their safe voyage and to say a thankful prayer every year.
+One of those was to thank them for their safe voyage and say a thankful prayer every year.

 That was the first English Thanksgiving in the New World.